devgomesai/Multimodal-Agent/README.md

-# 💭 Image Generation Agent 🧠✨
+# 💭 Image Generation Agent + Chat 🧠✨

 An intelligent image generation agent built with LangGraph that transforms your ideas into high-quality images using AI.
 The agent uses advanced prompt engineering to refine your descriptions and generate stunning visuals.